infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

 #### Creation in Universal DDI Ansible:

 Universal DDI Ansible introduces a significant simplification.
-A single module, infoblox.universal_ddi.dns_record, is now capable of handling all types of DNS records.The module uses a generic structure with a type field and a flexible rdata dictionary to accommodate data specific to each record type.
+A single module `dns_record` is now capable of handling all types of DNS records.The module uses a generic structure with a type field and a flexible rdata dictionary to accommodate data specific to each record type.

 ```
 - name: Create an A Record in the Auth Zone